KingofChichizka/Weave/README.md

 ## Usage

-The program runs in an infinite loop until the user exits by pressing the ESC key.
-During each iteration, it generates a new weave pattern based on the provided or random settings.
-The user can interact with the program by pressing keys:
+The program generates a weave pattern using specified settings such as pattern size, color complexity, and seed.
+It displays the pattern in the console window, allowing the user to toggle color visibility, pattern dotting, and resize the window.
 - **ENTER:** Regenerates the pattern
 - **ESC:** Exits the program
-- **H:** Displays controls
-- **R:** Displays window size settings
-- **F** Cycle through style flags
+- **D:** Cycle through display modes: Dotted, Colored -> Colored -> Dotted
+- **S:** Save the pattern as an SVG file

 ## Classes